 The program is defined in Article 35 of your Collective Agreement.
 Protections such as the STSP are an important advantage of being a unionized professional.

 Assuming you meet the eligibility requirements, you will receive 130 STSP sick days starting on January 1 each year:

-- the first six working days of your absence at 100% of your salary; and
+the first six working days of your absence are at 100% of your salary; and

-- the remaining 124 working days of your absence at 75% of your salary.
+the remaining 124 working days of your absence are at 75% of your salary.

-You have the option of using other accumulated credits (such as vacation) to make up the 25% difference in your pay while you are off on STSP.
+You have the option of using other accumulated credits (such as vacation) to top-up the 25% difference in your pay while you are off on STSP.

 While on STSP, your health benefits coverage and pension contributions will be maintained as though you were still at work.
 All deductions and contributions will be made as though you were receiving your regular salary.

 If your absence is longer than 130 days, and you successfully apply for Long-Term Income Protection (LTIP), you will receive STSP benefits between the first day of your absence and the first day of LTIP.

 When your Employer can ask for medical information or documentation